UBC-MDS/introduction-machine-learning/chapters/module1.md

 **When you see `____` in a code exercise, replace it with what you assume to be the correct code.
 Run it and see if it you obtain the desired output.
 Submit your code to validate if you were correct.**

-The packages you need will be loaded for you.

-- Print the `canbybar_df` object.
-- Save the feature names as a list named `candybar_feat`.
-- Save the candybar names in a list named `candybar_names`.
-- Save the dimensions of the dataframe as a tuple named `candybar_dim`.

 <codeblock id="01_21">

 - Make sure you are using the correct functions